techadvisorbe/IdentityServer8.Admin/README.md

 > The administration for the IdentityServer8 and Asp.Net Core Identity

-## Big Thanks 🙏🏻 and an Update on the Project ⚡️

-I just want to say a huge **THANK YOU** to everyone who has contributed to **IdentityServer8.Admin** over the years.
-Reaching almost **4,000 stars** ⭐️ on GitHub has been such an incredible milestone, and it is all thanks to this **amazing community**.
-I truly could not have done it without you.

-With the end of support for **.NET 6** and **IdentityServer8**, I have made the decision to **stop maintaining this repository**.

-### But do not worry—this is not goodbye!

-I am excited to introduce my new project: [**Duende IdentityServer Admin**](https://github.com/skoruba/Duende.IdentityServer.Admin).

-This is the next evolution of this project and is **fully supported**.
-I would love for you to **check it out** and join me on this journey. 😊

-Thanks again for everything—your contributions, feedback, and support have meant so much to me.
-I hope to see you over on the new project!

 ### Need help migrating?

 If you need any assistance migrating to **Duende IdentityServer**, feel free to reach out: